PrefectHQ/prefect/docs/concepts/variables.md

 ## Managing variables

 You can create, read, edit and delete variables via the Prefect UI, API, and CLI.
-Names must:
+Names must adhere to traditional variable naming conventions:

 - have less than or equal to 255 characters.
 - only contain lowercase alphanumeric characters ([a-z], [0-9]) or underscores (_).
 Spaces are not allowed.